thwill1000/mmb4l/README.md

 `RUN [file$] [, cmdline$]`

-Both `file$` and `cmdline$` can now be string expressions instead of the legacy behaviour where the command line argument was "not processed" by MMBasic and was copied verbatim into the `MM.CMDLINE$` of the new program.
+Both `file$` and `cmdline$` can be string expressions instead of the legacy behaviour where the command line argument was "not processed" by MMBasic and was copied verbatim into the `MM.CMDLINE$` of the new program.
  * If the text following the comma contains an unquoted minus sign then for backward compatibility MMB4L trys to use the legacy behaviour, but this does not work for all possible legacy command lines.
  * Note that the behaviour of the `*` command is unchanged; expressions in any command line provided via `*` are not evaluated by MMB4L, e.g.
     ```